Geotab/sdk/src/software/guides/go-device-logging.md

 Vehicles will not necessarily return all of the above information; the list is based on all the supported engine protocols.

-#### Total fuel used
+#### Total Fuel Used

-Total Fuel Used is generic status data.
+"Total fuel used (since telematics device install)" is generic status data.
 No matter how fuel information is received from a particular vehicle, be it OBD2, J1708, J1939 or another diagnostic standard, a generic Total Fuel Used record will be saved after ignition off.
-An additional record, Device Total Idle Fuel Used, which is the fuel used while road speed is 0, is also saved on ignition off.
-Device Total Fuel Used (Telematics Device Code 2187) and Device Total Idle Fuel Used (Telematics Device Code 2188) are the parameters used to track fuel consumption.
+An additional record, "Total fuel used while idling (since telematics device install)", which is the fuel used while road speed is 0, is also saved on ignition off.
+"Total fuel used (since telematics device install)" ([KnownId](../../api/reference/#T:Geotab.Checkmate.ObjectModel.KnownId) `DiagnosticDeviceTotalFuelId`) and "Total fuel used while idling (since telematics device install)" `DiagnosticDeviceTotalIdleFuelId` are the diagnostics used to track fuel consumption.

-#### Seat belt and odometer
+#### Seat Belt and Odometer

 Seat belt and odometer requests are proprietary on most passenger cars.
-It is Geotab’s goal to support seat belt and odometer across all the major vehicle manufacturers.
+It is Geotab's goal to support seat belt and odometer across all the major vehicle manufacturers.
 If you are unable to obtain seatbelt or odometer requests for your vehicle, please contact Geotab Support.
 You can query the percentage of seat belt, odometer and other engine based data is supported for different vehicle types via MyAdmin.

 Seat belt use is logged on status change: a value of 1 represents the seat belt unbuckled, while a value of 0 represents the seat belt buckled.
-Odometer is logged both on ignition on and ignition off.
+Odometer is logged both on ignition on and ignition off and every hour.